-- Section 4: The CITY shall provide the following protective equipment to each employee: Fire helmet with ear flaps, chin strap, and face shield, turnout coat, turnout pants, suspenders, firefighting boots, protective hood, gloves and flashlight.
+- Section 10: The Department may temporarily downgrade the response capability of any Engine or Ladder Truck to ensure advanced life support services of "in-service" Rescue units. - Section 11: The CITY shall provide the following protective equipment to each employee: Fire helmet with ear flaps, chin strap, and face shield, turnout coat, turnout pants, suspenders, firefighting boots, protective hood, gloves and flashlight.
 A second set of turnouts, boots, gloves and hoods will be provided to each employee.
-For each member of a shift, the CITY shall provide a self-contained breathing apparatus.
-All of the above listed items shall meet or exceed the standards set forth in current NFPA standards when purchased. - Section 5: The CITY shall equip all Fire Department vehicles that may regularly respond to an emergency with red lights, siren with penetrator or air horn, and permanently mounted radios. - Section 6: The CITY agrees to provide annually a physical examination in accordance with the provisions of NRS 617 and the NAC's.
-Such examination shall be on the employee's time and the CITY will absorb the cost of the previously agreed to expanded physical. - Section 7: The UNION shall appoint at least one (1) UNION member to the CITY Safety Review Committee.

-Section 8: To maintain physical fitness, employees shall work out on duty each shift, emergency workload permitting, for a minimum of one and one-half hours.
+For each member of an "inservice" unit, the CITY shall provide a self-contained breathing apparatus (SCBA).
+The CITY shall provide each member with an individually assigned and fit tested mask for use with the SCBA.
+All of the above listed items shall meet or exceed the standards set forth in current NFPA standards when purchased. - Section 12: The CITY will continue to provide up to one hundred and fifty dollars (\$150.00) every two (2) years towards the purchase of ANSI approved prescription safety glasses. - Section 13: The CITY shall equip all Fire Department vehicles that may regularly respond to an emergency with red lights, siren with penetrator or air horn, and permanently mounted radios. - Section 14: The CITY agrees to provide annually a physical examination that meets or exceeds the provisions of NRS 617 and the NAC's.
+Employees who provide evidence of completing their annual physical within the time frame designated by the CITY and while off duty will be paid four (4) hours of overtime pay at the rate of time and a half (1.5). - Section 15: The UNION shall appoint at least one (1) UNION member to the CITY Safety Review Committee. - Section 16: To maintain physical fitness, employees shall work out on duty each shift, emergency workload permitting, for a minimum of one and one-half (1.5) hours.
 Physical training will focus on cardiovascular, strength, and flexibility exercises.
-Employees may work out in station and in other training facilities approved by the Chief.

-Section 9: Each Fire Station shall have an extractor and dryer installed for the purpose of laundering personal protective ensembles and ensemble elements.
+Employees may work out in station and in other training facilities approved by the Chief. - Section 17: Each Fire Station shall have an extractor, washing machine and dryer installed for the purpose of laundering personal protective ensembles and ensemble elements. - Section 18: The Department shall ensure that each new Rescue unit is equipped with a hydraulic lift gurney system.

-Section 10: All new purchases of protective clothing and equipment shall meet the latest version of the applicable NFPA standards.
-The parties will work collectively to ensure any OSHA directive relative to personal protective equipment is implemented in a timely and cost- effective manner.
+Section 19: All new purchases of protective clothing and equipment shall meet the latest version of the applicable NFPA standards.
+The parties will work collectively to ensure any OSHA directive relative to personal protective equipment is implemented in a timely and cost-effective manner.

-Section 11: The UNION and the CITY will adhere to a medical privacy policy that is in compliance with Federal, State, and local guidelines.
+Section 20: The UNION and the CITY will adhere to a medical privacy policy that is in compliance with Federal, State, and local guidelines.

-Section 12: The UNION and Fire Administration will continue to support a labor/management committee dedicated to the IAFF/IAFC Wellness Fitness Initiative.
+Section 21: The UNION and Fire Administration will continue to support a labor/management committee dedicated to the IAFF/IAFC Wellness Fitness Initiative and mental health.
 The Committee will create a charter and governance structure with equal representation from Local 1883 and management in support of this initiative.
-The Committee's available resources will be increased to fifty thousand dollars (\$50,000.00) from its current balance of approximately twenty-eight thousand dollars (\$28,000.00) upon ratification of this agreement.
+Effective July 1, 2021, the CITY will provide twenty thousand dollars

+(\$20,000) per fiscal year to the Committee upon ratification of this